Seth Milchick

-Seth Milchick, often referred to as Mr. Milchick or mockingly "Milkshake", is a character and one of the main antagonists of the Apple TV+ series Severance, portrayed by Tramell Tillman.
+Seth Milchick is a character and one of the main antagonists of the Apple TV+ series Severance, portrayed by Tramell Tillman.
 He manages the severed floor, and is loyal to the company Lumon.
 The character has been praised by critics, with Tillman earning a Primetime Emmy Award for his performance in the second season.

 Character biography

 In Season 1, Milchick is a supervisor on the severed floor and regularly interacts with the Macrodata Refinement department.
 After Ms. Cobel is fired he is promoted to manager of the severed floor.

 Development

 Tillman worked in the nonprofit sector for over a decade before pursuing professional acting, and drew on his own experience in the corporate world, saying "I spent over 20 plus years in nonprofit management.
 I have experience in the corporate world.
 So, Milchick is an amalgamation of colleagues, of former bosses, of caricatures of people that I've worked with.
 And even experiences that I've had in corporate America."